Abraham Alexander: Finding His Home, His Family, & His Voice

 Abraham Alexander is not only forging his way as a part of Fort Worth’s evolving music scene, he is using the wisdom and the grace gained through a lifetime of upheaval followed by finding his family, his home, and his voice to succeed on an even bigger stage.

 This article originally appeared in the September/October issue of Madeworthy.
 Abraham Alexander can next be seen at the Amon Carter’s grand reopening Party on the Porch on Saturday, September 14, starting at 7 pm.
+And check out the music videos for “Stay” and “335,” produced by local production company Twelve Midnight.

 An Austin native, Lyle Brooks relocated to Fort Worth in order to immerse himself in the burgeoning music scene and the city’s rich cultural history, which has allowed him to cover everything from Free Jazz to folk singers.
 He’s collaborated as a ghostwriter on projects focusing on Health Optimization, Roman Lawyers, and an assortment of intriguing subjects requiring his research.